 Financial instruments are recorded at fair value on initial recognition.
 Financial instruments trading on a recognized public stock exchange are initially recognized at the transaction price and subsequently measured at fair value as established by the closing price.
 Freestanding derivative instruments that are not in a qualifying hedging relationship and equity instruments that are quoted in an active market are subsequently measured at fair value.
-Alternative investments (real estate, infrastructure, private equity, or private debt), typically structured as limited partnerships, are subsequently measured at fair value as determined by the external investment manager using accepted industry valuation methods approved by the general partner and reported on the limited partnership's annual audited financial statements in the local currency.
+Alternative investments (private investments in debt, real estate, infrastructure, and private equity), typically structured as limited partnerships, are subsequently measured at fair value as determined by the external investment manager using accepted industry valuation methods approved by the general partner and reported on the limited partnership's annual audited financial statements in the local currency.